alpaka-group/llama/documentation/pages/user/plans.rst

     auto subVd1 = vd1( color() );
     subVd1 = 0; //only resetting the color, but not the alpha value

+Another thought is to be able to easily define sub datum domains out of existing ones, e.g. taking only one branch of the type tree or removing branches.

 Mappings
 --------